-- □ Condense your paragraph to no more than five (seven, nine?) sentences. - □ Try not to break up your thoughts so your composition flows better. - □ Try not to begin two sentences in a row with . . . - □ Try beginning this sentence with (paired adjectives, a subordinate conjunction, etc.), so you don't start two sentences in a row with the same variation. - □ You used two similes in a row.
-Can you reword one? - □ Try to be a little more vivid as I know you can. - □ Can you come up with a stronger, clearer ending sentence? - □ My only major suggestion would be to . . . - □ I know you are capable of outstanding writing. - □ Please spend more time rewording sentences to eliminate "to be" words. - □ For a little more continuity, try instead of . - □ Take time to read each sentence.
-Ask yourself if it sounds smooth or awkward and why. - If you use your sentence variations correctly, you will get rid of those pesky "to be" words! - □ Can you find a good place for ? (paired adjectives, a prepositional phrase sentence starter, etc.) - □ Please revise to include all sentence types. - □ Think of ways to add color and interest. - □ What seems to be missing are additional descriptions that add sensory color to the composition.
-Try a few more adjectives and some specific nouns. - □ What seems to be missing is .
-Try adding . - □ Needs a little rearranging. - □ Your ending sentence leaves the reader hanging.
-Can you try restating your topic sentence? - □ It would improve (benefit) from a little added detail. - □ This sentence needs just a bit more description. - □ Try inserting some colorful adjectives to make the paragraph even more descriptive. - □ Try to find synonyms for and .
-You'll be amazed to see your descriptive paragraph come alive! - □ Play around with (your second sentence) to make it (more concise, less awkward, etc.).
-Hint: Begin with - □ Try to keep like items together (size, color, etc.).
+□ , You used two similes in a row.
+Can you reword one? □ .
+Try to be a little more vivid as I know you can.
+Can you come up with a stronger, clearer ending sentence?
+My only major suggestion would be to I know you are capable of outstanding writing.
+Please spend more time rewording sentences to eliminate "to be" words.
+For a little more continuity, try instead of Take time to read each sentence.
+Ask yourself if it sounds smooth or awkward.
+If so, why?
+If you use your sentence variations correctly, you will get rid of those pesky "to be" words!
+Can you find a good place for? (paired adjectives, a prepositional phrase sentence starter, etc.) Please revise to include all your sentence variations.
+Think of ways to add color and interest.
+What seems to be missing are additional descriptions that add sensory color to the composition.
+Try a few more adjectives and some specific nouns. □ ' What seems to be missing is Try adding Can you rearrange some of your sentences so the order makes more sense?
+Your ending sentence leaves the reader hanging.
+Can you try restating your topic sentence?
+It would improve by (or benefit from) a little added detail. □ .
+This sentence needs just a bit more description. □ .
+Try inserting some colorful adjectives to make the paragraph even more descriptive.
+Try to find synonyms for and You'll be amazed to see your descriptive paragraph come alive!
+Play around with (your second sentence) to make it (more concise, less awkward, etc.).
+Hint: Begin with Try to keep like items together (size, color, etc.).
 You have sandwiched (your animal's) weight between two descriptions of its coat.